All About Postage Stamp Trains

 As far as I've been able to determine, there were three flat box styles, all quite different.
 They're presented in chronological order—as best as I've been able to determine it.

-We then encounter a detour in the road, when four "PST Special Sets" were released.
+We then encounter a strange detour in the road, when four "PST Special Sets" were released.
 In order to create these non-standard sets, yellow-and-black boxes were fitted with large yellow vacu-formed nests to hold the locomotive and rolling stock in individual packages, as well as the track and power pack.
 See the 1970 Trix print ad for another perspective of this style of packaging.

 Because there's no clear plastic behind the box lid windows, and the set contents are not wrapped in cellophane, as the Styrofoam trays were, these sets shipped with cardboard sheets under the lids, and track was bundled with rubber bands.
 Also, some of these sets had F9-A diesels packed in clear plastic boxes with foam rubber as a "nest" and no inserts.